aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 url: /java/chart-axis/
 ---

-## **Switch Data Over Axis**
+## **Set Type of Axis**
-A new property has been added which Swap the data over the axis.
-Data being charted on the X axis will move to the Y axis and vice versa.
-Below sample example is given.
+New methods **getCategoryAxisType()** and **setCategoryAxisType()** have been added to [IAxis](http://www.aspose.com/api/java/slides/com.aspose.slides/interfaces/IAxis) and [Axis](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Axis) classes.
+Below are the properties to determine category axis type.

+- CategoryAxisType.Text - category axis type is Text
+- CategoryAxisType.Date - category axis type is DateTime
+  However, the CategoryAxisType.Auto is not supported at the moment.

-{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Slides-Charts-SwitchChartRowColumns-SwitchChartRowColumns.java" >}}
+{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Slides-Charts-ChangeTypeOfChartsCategoryAxis-ChangeTypeOfChartsCategoryAxis.java" >}}

 ## **Set Date Format of Axis**